New paper!

 Sylvain

 A few years ago, I worked together with Yves Verhoeven on the problem of testing triangular properties.
 We did some proofs, wrote a few pages but decided not to publish our work (since it is far from being optimal, and also far from being really interesting).
 However I think that this is worth a few lines in this blog.
 It is clearly more technical than the average post of my blog, so don’t force yourself into reading it.
-Let be the complete graph on vertices and be a set.
-Let be a function, and let be a real number.
-We […]
+Let $latex K_n=(V,E)$ be the complete graph on $latex n$ vertices and $latex S$ be a set.
+Let $latex \phi:V\times V\rightarrow S$ […]

 Read More